microsoft/TypeScript/CONTRIBUTING.md

 ## Legal

 You will need to complete a Contributor License Agreement (CLA).
-Briefly, this agreement testifies that you are granting us permission to use the submitted change according to the terms of the project's license, and that the work being submitted is under appropriate copyright.
+Briefly, this agreement testifies that you are granting us permission to use the submitted change according to the terms of the project's license and that the work being submitted is under appropriate copyright.
 Upon submitting a pull request, you will automatically be given instructions on how to sign the CLA.

 ## Housekeeping